D-score/dscore/README.md

 <img src="man/figures/README-graphDAZ-1.png" width="100%" />

-Note that the D-scores and DAZ are a little lower than average.
+Note that the \(D\)-scores and DAZ are a little lower than average.
 The explanation here is that these all children are born preterm.

 ### Mapping items names